wrench-project/wrench/doc/source/rest_api.rst

 WRENCH REST API
 ***************

-Wrench provides REST API, for more details, please go to `this <restapi/index.html>`_
+Wrench provides a REST API, whihc is documented on `this page <restapi/index.html>`_